ldtteam/MinecoloniesWiki/source/misc/configfile.md

 # Configuration File

-The configuration file, commonly called the *config file,* is a way to change NineColonies settings.
+The configuration file, commonly called the *config file,* is a way to change MineColonies settings.
 It is found within your Minecraft files:

 **1.15 File Path:** <code>(Your Minecraft folder)/config/minecolonies-common.toml</code>